Thelma & Louise: Cast

-Credits adapted from American Film Institute.

 Production

 Development

-The idea for Thelma & Louise originated in the spring of 1988 when Callie Khouri, then a music video producer, was driving home from work to her apartment in Santa Monica.
-She spent the following six months working on her first screenplay, which was noted to have drawn inspiration from her own experience as well as her friendship with country music singer Pam Tillis.
-She had intended it to be a low-budget independent film, directed by herself and produced by fellow music video producer Amanda Temple (wife of English filmmaker Julien Temple).
+The idea for Thelma & Louise originated in early 1988 when Callie Khouri, then a music video producer, was driving home from work to her apartment in Santa Monica.
+She spent the following six months working on her first screenplay, which drew inspiration from her own experience and her friendship with country music singer Pam Tillis.
+She had intended it to be a low-budget independent film, directed by herself and produced by fellow music video producer Amanda Temple (wife of British filmmaker Julien Temple).

 After shopping the project around and finding no takers, Temple showed the script to her friend Mimi Polk Gitlin, who ran Ridley Scott's Percy Main Productions (later Scott Free Productions).
-Gitlin in turn showed the script to Scott, who expressed great enthusiasm for the project.
+Gitlin showed the script to Scott, who expressed great enthusiasm for it.
 He agreed to produce the film and bought the film rights for $500,000.
 Pathé Entertainment, then led by Scott's friend and collaborator Alan Ladd Jr., came on board as a co-producer and financier.

 Scott considered four people for the role of director, all of whom turned down the opportunity.
-Per Gitlin's recollection, three of the candidates were Bob Rafelson, Kevin Reynolds and Richard Donner.
+Gitlin has said that three of the candidates were Bob Rafelson, Kevin Reynolds and Richard Donner.
 Scott was reluctant to direct the film himself but eventually took on the role, having been persuaded by Michelle Pfeiffer.

 Casting

 Michelle Pfeiffer and Jodie Foster were originally chosen for the leads; both accepted their roles with enthusiasm.
-As pre-production of the film dragged on, the two eventually dropped out, with Pfeiffer going on to star in Love Field and Foster in The Silence of the Lambs.
-Meryl Streep and Goldie Hawn then offered to play the leads, but Streep later dropped out due to scheduling conflicts while Hawn was not considered right for the part.
-Geena Davis (who had been vigorously pursuing the lead role for nearly a year) and Susan Sarandon were ultimately chosen.
+During pre-production the two dropped out, with Pfeiffer going on to star in Love Field and Foster in The Silence of the Lambs.
+Pfeiffer later said she regretted passing on the film.
+Meryl Streep and Goldie Hawn then offered to play the leads, but Streep dropped out due to scheduling conflicts, while Hawn was not considered right for the part (a year later, in Death Becomes Her, Hawn and Streep played the lead roles).
+Geena Davis (who had been pursuing the lead role for nearly a year) and Susan Sarandon were ultimately chosen.
 The two took extensive driving and shooting lessons in preparation for their roles.

-Scott personally convinced Harvey Keitel to take on the role of Hal, the sympathetic Arkansas detective.
+Scott convinced Harvey Keitel to take on the role of Hal, the sympathetic Arkansas detective.
 The two had previously collaborated in Scott's feature directorial debut, the 1977 film The Duellists.
 Davis recommended her ex-boyfriend Christopher McDonald for the role of Darryl, Thelma's controlling husband.
-Scott wanted Michael Madsen for Harlan, Thelma's would-be rapist, but Madsen was unwilling; he eventually won the role of Jimmy, Louise's boyfriend.
-Brad Pitt auditioned for the hustler J.D.; however, the part originally went to Billy Baldwin.
+Scott wanted Michael Madsen for Harlan, Thelma's would-be rapist, but Madsen was unwilling; he eventually played Jimmy, Louise's boyfriend.
+Brad Pitt auditioned for the hustler J.D.; Scott thought he was "too young" for the role so they moved on, and the part was offered to William Baldwin.
 Pitt eventually secured the role after both Baldwin and his replacement dropped out.
-George Clooney, Robert Downey Jr., Mark Ruffalo, Grant Show, John Mellencamp, Dylan McDermott, James LeGros and Dermot Mulroney were also considered for the role of J.D.
-Davis did test scenes with Clooney, Show, Ruffalo and Pitt; her advice to the directors was to choose Pitt.
+Christian Slater, River Phoenix, George Clooney, Robert Downey Jr., Mark Ruffalo, Grant Show, John Mellencamp, Dylan McDermott, James LeGros, and Dermot Mulroney were also considered for the role of J.D.
+Davis tested scenes with Clooney, Show, Ruffalo and Pitt, and advised the directors to choose Pitt.